Symphony No. 1 (Furtwängler): Discography

 Unlike his later two symphonies, Furtwängler himself never recorded this one.
-The work lasts about 80 minutes, and has been recorded at least three times: George Alexander Albrecht's interpretation on Arte Nova Classics requires two discs, while Alfred Walter conducting the Slovak State Philharmonic Orchestra, Košice only needs one Marco Polo CD.
-Fawzi Haimor conducting the Württembergische Philharmonie Reutlingen for CPO takes 88 minuntes, and therefore needs two CDs.
+The work lasts about 80 minutes and has been recorded at least three times: George Alexander Albrecht's interpretation on Arte Nova Classics requires two discs, while Alfred Walter conducting the Slovak State Philharmonic Orchestra, Košice only needs one Marco Polo CD.
+Fawzi Haimor conducting the Württembergische Philharmonie Reutlingen for CPO takes 88 minutes and therefore needs two CDs.